WRITING THE TEN MINUTE PLAY (with Arianna Rose) will be offered in three different sections this semester.

 — J. Lois Diamond, guest playwright.

-• I’m delighted you’d like to register for Writing for the Stage: The Ten-Minute Play.
+I’m delighted in your interest in the Musical Theatre Libretto Writing course.
 Assisting dramatists with their work has become a true passion and vocation for me, and I’m excited to meet you all for our six-session online course.

 Meeting Times/Days

-We’ll be meeting every Monday or Thursday (depending which section you register for) from April to May 2025 (6 sessions total, 18 class hours) in our zoom room.
-The zoom link will be sent to you upon payment; the google drive link where you’ll be uploading your writing, reading other plays and other files, will be accessible three days prior to the first day of class.
+We’ll be meeting every session (6 sessions total, 18 class hours) in our zoom room.
+The zoom link will be sent to you upon payment; the google drive link where you’ll be uploading your writing, reading other librettos and other files, will be accessible three days prior to the first day of class.

 Power Outages/Natural Disasters/Family Emergencies